hschmidtchen/EAGLE-EYE/README.md

-# EAGLE EYE
+# EAGLE-EYE

-EAGLE EYE was developed during the [CDTM Deep Learning Drones Elective](https://github.com/PatrickChrist/CDTM-Deep-Learning-Drones) and allows to control the AR.Drone 2.
+EAGLE-EYE was developed during the [CDTM Deep Learning Drones Elective](https://github.com/PatrickChrist/CDTM-Deep-Learning-Drones) and allows to control the AR.Drone 2.
 The drone can be remote controlled using the camera stream and the keyboard of the PC or switched into autonomous flight mode where it follows a 6x6 [ArUco](http://www.uco.es/investiga/grupos/ava/node/26) marker.

 This project combines the features of a low level control library [libardrone](https://github.com/mjdev/python-ardrone) with the marker tracking functionalities of [OpenCV 3.1](http://opencv.org/opencv-3-1.html) and a software [PID controller](https://en.wikipedia.org/wiki/PID_controller) to achieve autonomous behavior.
 This drone control mainly uses the libraries OpenCV and [libardrone](https://github.com/venthur/python-ardrone).